Model selection

 Model selection is the task of selecting a model from among various candidates on the basis of performance criterion to choose the best one.

-In the context of learning, this may be the selection of a statistical model from a set of candidate models, given data.
+In the context of machine learning and more generally statistical analysis, this may be the selection of a statistical model from a set of candidate models, given data.
 In the simplest cases, a pre-existing set of data is considered.
 However, the task can also involve the design of experiments such that the data collected is well-suited to the problem of model selection.
 Given candidate models of similar predictive or explanatory power, the simplest model is most likely to be the best choice (Occam's razor).